Rapporter/rapport/_includes/faq.md

 #### Why do you write such complex templates?
 Why not including those in [helpers](#functions) like `rp.anova`?

-It is based on the theory of *rapport*: you can define a function at any part of your template and use those or just load any library which is installed on your system - even you own, local packages.
+It is based on a theory behind *rapport*: you can define a function at any part of your template and use it, or just load any library which is installed on your system - even your own, local packages.
 You might even include a `source` command in your local template, but bear in mind that this template will not be able to run on other computers!

 #### Okay, I understand, but I have a really handy function which should be added to *rapport*!